Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-pipeline.md

 - The first prompt from the ssh-keygen command will ask you where to save the keys, I clicked on `enter` to save as it was.
 - Similarly, `Creating passphrase` just clicked `enter`.
-- Once the key is generated, place the public key on the server which you want to connect to.
+- Once the key is generated, place the public key on the server to which you want to connect to.
 Following the command below:

         ssh-copy-id username@your_server_address